chrisdroid-yal/alx-low_level_programming/0x00-hello_world/README.md

 ## 2-assembler
 ### This is a file that contains the command to generate assembly code from c code and store it in an output file

+## 3-name
+### This is a file that compiles a c file into an executable called cisfun